 Nearest entrance: Tyersall Gallop Entrance

-True to its name, the walk takes visitors up close and personal to palms, epiphytes, climbers, and giant century-old trees that can grow up to 20 storeys in height, rivalling many of our HDB blocks.
+True to its name, the walk takes visitors up close and personal with palms, epiphytes, climbers, and giant century-old trees that can grow up to 20 storeys in height, rivalling many of our HDB blocks.

 Opening hours: 7am-7pm, Daily